It’s amazing to me how many traders I meet who have completely the wrong idea of what it means to trade successfully.

 I know a lot of traders who are fond of trashing the use of technical indicators.
 I am not one of them.

-I do make use of technical indicators in my day-to-day trading and I find them very helpful in simplifying and identifying key information about the markets that would have otherwise have taken a very long time.
+I do make use of technical indicators in my day trading and I find them very helpful in simplifying and identifying key information about the markets that would have otherwise have taken a very long time.

 In the above video I show a real example of how I apply indicators and multi timeframe analysis to carry out my own trades, whether its spreadbetting or trading contracts.